 You can pop in to take photos – I am sure you will enjoy the art installation of striped columns of various sizes.

-There are many great museums in Paris, but you really have to narrow down the ones you visit when you try to see Paris in 3 days.
-If you want my opinion, I think the Louvre is unmissable.
+There are many great museums in Paris, but you really have to narrow down the ones you visit if you have such a short time in the city.
+The Louvre can’t be missed.

 Once a fortress, the Louvre became an art gallery in the 1700s and now houses some of the finest paintings and sculptures in the world, including Da Vinci’s Mona Lisa and the Venus de Milo.

-Make sure to read my post “Nine Smart Ways To Get Tickets To The Louvre And Skip The Line.”
+Make sure to read my post How To Get Tickets To The Louvre.

 Arc de Triomphe

-If you visit Paris in 3 days, you will have enough time to see the Arc de Triomphe, and even go up.
+You will definitely have enough time to see the Arc de Triomphe, and even go up.
 The views from the terrace are lovely – you get to see La Défense, the modern side of Paris.